Brian Nelson (Northern Irish loyalist): Early life

 Nelson, a Protestant from the Shankill Road, Belfast, served with the Black Watch Regiment before joining the Ulster Defence Association in the early 1970s, where he became a low-level intelligence agent for the Royal Ulster Constabulary (RUC).
-In 1974 he was jailed for seven years for the kidnap and torture of an Irish man, Gerald Higgins, who died several weeks later from his injuries.
+In 1974 he was jailed for seven years for the kidnap and torture of an Irish man, Gerald Higgins, who died several years later from his injuries.
 Nelson served three years for the crime.
 After his release, Nelson resigned from the UDA and left for a construction job in West Germany.
 In 1985, however, the Government approached him on the basis of his previous military career and requested him to re-enlist with the UDA as a covert Government agent, for a salary of £200 a week, to assist its security agencies to infiltrate the organization to impede its activities.
 Nelson agreed, and was given the codename '6137' by his handlers.
 Upon rejoining the UDA, he went on to become its senior intelligence officer, partly with the clandestine assistance from the government.
 The government's close relationship with Nelson was such, that on one occasion, it is reported to have received from him a suitcase filled with disorganized UDA intelligence that he was having trouble with using administratively, which the Army's Intelligence Corps sifted through, streamlined in an effective systemic manner, and returned to him for use.